MadeyeMoodie/Alien-Invasion/README.md

 # Alien-Invasion

-My first project that I was able use version control to to successfully upload it on GitHub!
+My first project that I was able to use version control to successfully upload on GitHub!

 It is a simple Galaga style 2D game made using pygame.